schnorbert/Journeys-in-Middle-Earth-Reader/README.md

 2- Place the "OCR" folder in your root C: drive.
 Path should look like this: C:\OCR

-3- Open the Edge browser

-4- Drag "page.txt" from inside the OCR folder into Edge, it will open it in a new tab, don't change tabs

-5- You can now move Edge to a second monitor or make its window really small to keep it out of the way

-6- Done!
-Double-click the "Game Voice Reader" file to run it.
+3- Double-click the "Game Voice Reader" file to run it.
 Running the script as administrator improves its compatibility in some games.

+4- Don't close the Edge window that opens don't switch tabs on that window while script is active.
+You can move the Edge window to a second monitor or make its window really small to keep it out of the way.

+5- Done!

 _**Usage instructions:**_